sammigachuhi/my_django/docs/20-geodjango-leaflet.md

 ```

 The above function relies on the primary key of an object to display the response.
-This primary key (pk) can be relied on to differiente which responses are displayed by a particular webpage.
-YOu will see this when we configure our `urls.py` file.
+This primary key (pk) can be relied on to differientiate which responses are displayed by a particular webpage.
+You will see this when we configure our `urls.py` file.

 ## Configure the `urls.py` file

-We shall add the routing to our `locations.html` template but we shall add a value that enables the route to show which response it is via its primary key!
+We shall add the routing to our `locations.html` template but we shall add a value that shows which response corresponds to the selected map location.

 ```
 urlpatterns = [